Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Proofs of Main Theorems.

 We explain about the resulting polyhedron $P^{\prime}$ and a new $3$-dimensional closed and connected manifold where we can embed this as a subpolyhedron.

+By removing the interiors of the $l$ disjoint subpolyhedra PL homeomorphic to the $3$-dimensional unit disk $D^3$ from a copy of the $3$-dimensional unit sphere $S^3$ (with the canonical PL structure), we have a manifold ${S^3}_{(l)}$.
+We can see that the surface $S_C$ can be embedded in ${S^3}_{(l)}$ as a subpolyhedron enjoying the following properties. \begin{itemize} \item The boundary $\partial S_C$ is embedded in the boundary $\partial {S^3}_{(l)}$. \item Distinct connected components of the boundary $\partial S_C$ are embedded in distinct connected components of the boundary $\partial {S^3}_{(l)}$. \item The interior ${\rm Int}\ S_C$ is embedded in the interior ${\rm Int}\ {S^3}_{(l)}$. \end{itemize}

-We explain about the new $3$-dimensional manifold where $P^{\prime}$ can be embedded as a subpolyhedron.
-We can choose small $l$ disjoint subpolyhedra PL homeomorphic to the $3$-dimensional unit disk with the canonically defined PL structure in $X_g$ each of which has ${c_0}^{-1}(c_0(D_j))$ as a subpolyhedron in the interior.
-Via a small PL isotopy we deform the original embedding of $P$ and move $P$ outside the disjoint union of subpolyhedra.
-We remove the interiors of the $3$-dimensional subpolyhedra PL homeomorphic to $D^3$.
-After that we attach a PL manifold obtained by removing the interiors of $l$ disjoint subpolyhedra PL homeomorphic to the $3$-dimensional unit disk from a copy of the $3$-dimensional unit sphere (with the canonical PL structure).
-The resulting manifold is also explained as a manifold obtained by a finite iteration of the following procedures starting from $X_g$ to $X_{g+l-1}$.
+We explain about the new desired $3$-dimensional manifold where $P^{\prime}$ can be embedded as a subpolyhedron.
+We can choose small $l$ disjoint subpolyhedra PL homeomorphic to the $3$-dimensional unit disk $D^3$ with the canonically defined PL structure in $X_g$.
+We take such a family, denoted by $\{{D^3}_j\}_{j \in J}$.
+Furthermore, we can take this enjoying the following properties and we take this respecting the properties.
+Each $D_j$ is assumed to be a normally embedded disk with respect to $c_0$ and disks in the given family $\{D_j\}_{j \in J}$ are mutually disjoint.

+\begin{itemize} \item The boundary $c_0(\partial D_j)$ is embedded into the boundary $\partial {D^3}_j$ via a piesewise smooth embedding. \item The interior $c_0({\rm Int}\ D_j)$ is embedded into the interior ${\rm Int}\ {D^3}_j$ via a piesewise smooth embedding. \end{itemize} For each $D_j$, $D_j \bigcap B(c_0)$ is assumed to be empty or a closed interval whose boundary is embedded into the boundary $\partial D_j$ and whose interior is embedded into the interior by a piesewise smooth embedding.
+Due to this assumption, via a small piesewise smooth isotopy we can deform the original embedding of $P$ obeying the following conditions where we do not know about (suitable) extensions of this to general cases. \begin{itemize} \item In deforming the original embedding, we fix all points in the complementary set of the disjoint union ${\sqcup}_{j \in J} {\rm Int}\ D_j$ of the interiors of the disks in $\{D_j\}_{j \in J}$. \item After the deformation, the disjoint union ${\sqcup}_{j \in J} {\rm Int}\ D_j$ of the interiors of the disks in $\{D_j\}_{j \in J}$ is moved outside the disjoint union ${\sqcup}_{j \in J} {D^3}_j$ of the copies of the disk in $\{{D^3}_j\}_{j \in J}$. \end{itemize} See also FIGURE \ref{fig:0.1}.

+We remove the interiors of the $3$-dimensional subpolyhedra of $X_g$ in the family $\{{D^3}_j\}_{j \in J}$.
+After that we attach ${S^3}_{(l)}$ by a piesewise smooth homeomorphism along the boundaries such that the restriction to the boundary $\partial S_C$ is a piesewise smooth homeomorphism onto the subpolyhedron of $P$ to obtain $P^{\prime}$.

+The resulting $3$-dimensional manifold can be also regarded as a manifold (PL) homeomorphic and diffeomorphic to the manifold $X_{g+l-1}$ obtained by a finite iteration of the following procedures starting from $X_g$.